Q: What is the fall 2024 application deadline?

 Q: I qualify for Direct Admit.
-What do I do?
+How do I apply?

-A: Direct Admit students will fill out the same application as our regular application, but should select "Yes" to the question "Are you applying as a Direct Admit?"
+A: Direct Admit students complete the same application as our regular applicants and should select "Yes" to the question "Are you applying as a Direct Admit?" applicant.
 The application will automatically remove any requirements that are waived for Direct Admit students.
-Students applying for Architecture or Landscape Architecture should note that the portfolio to required in order to be in considered for departmental aid.

-Direct Admit eligible students who wish to continue their graduate studies at UVA beyond 2018 should contact the Office of Admissions at firstname.lastname@example.org for details.
+Direct Admit eligible students who wish to continue their graduate studies at UVA beyond 2024 should contact the Office of Admission + Financial Aid at firstname.lastname@example.org for details.

 Q: What is involved in applying for two degrees?

-A: If you are interested in pursuing dual degrees at the School of Architecture you should apply for each program separately.
-You must create one account per program application and submit one online application per program.
-You will also need to submit one copy of all other required materials per program (Scores need only to be sent once the University).
-Your applications will be reviewed independently of each other.
+A: Applicants interested in pursuing dual degrees must apply for each program separately.
+Create and submit one application per program, submit one copy of all required materials per program, and submit one application fee per program.
+Applications will be reviewed independently of each other.

-Currently enrolled students seeking a second degree must also submit an application with updated transcripts, recommendations, and portfolio (if applicable).
+Currently enrolled graduate students seeking a second degree must submit a complete application by the application deadline.

 Q: I previously applied to the School of Architecture.
 Do I need to resubmit an application?